 Shure’s vast experience allows it to create vocal microphones with an incredible live performance that outperforms its competitors.

-Every musician and music producer should know about the Shure SM58 microphone.
+Every musician and music producer should know about the Shure SM58 microphone review.
 Why?
 It is a favorite microphone of almost all music producers and singers.
 It is one of the most popular microphones in the entire world.

 It was first produced in 1966 and has maintained a stellar reputation.
-Its popularity has been loved by many, including Alice Cooper, Roger Daltry, Henry Rollins, and Paul McCartney.
+Many have loved its popularity, including Alice Cooper, Roger Daltry, Henry Rollins, and Paul McCartney.

 The Shure SM58’s durability is key to its success as a live mic.
-The Shure SM58 is far more durable than that.
+The Shure SM58 review sound and sound are far more durable than that.
 It is virtually indestructible.

-It has been through many excellent tests over the years to prove its indestructibility.
+It has been through many excellent tests to prove its indestructibility.
 It has been submerged in Guinness, frozen, shot with a shotgun, and run over by buses.
 Each of these tests proved it to be resilient.

 It’s amazing.
 It’s not hard to see why Henry Rollins is so fond of it.
 The Shure SM58 is capable of enduring more than impact and pressure.
 It also works in zero gravity.
 This was demonstrated in 2011 when it was used to interview astronauts at the International Space Station.